muggy8/improbable/have-and-havenot/o3TDyzle.md

 Surprisingly, it didn't knock him over as her kick bounced off his shin.

-Taking advantage of that, the tailed boy kicked with his other leg.
+Taking advantage of that, the tailed boy responded with a kick from his other leg.

-The girl evaded the attack by jumping back.
+The girl jumped back and evaded the counter-attack in clockwork fashion.

-Upon landing, she immediately leaped forward again trying to attack but the tailed boy has already regained his balance.
+Upon landing, she immediately leaped forward again to press whatever advantage she may have had still, but the tailed boy was ready.

+He had already regained his balance by then and stood firm.

-As she closed in, she leads with what looked like a strong punch which the tailed boy blocked with ease.
+As she closed in, she tried what looked like a strong punch but the tailed boy parried it with ease.

-But she immediately followed up with a series of quick jabs that were all easily blocked.
+But she immediately followed up the first punch with a series of quick jabs that were all easily blocked or parried.

 Despite her relentless attacks, the tailed boy didn't seem to be too bothered at all, yet, for some reason, the tailed boy retreated backwards after a few hits.

-Funny enough, the pointy-eared girl didn't try to close the distance to continue her attacks but instead she began talking again.
+Funny enough, the pointy-eared girl didn't try to close the distance to press her attack again but instead she began talking to the tailed boy.

 Despite the chat, both fighters maintained their combat stance unlike how they were posturing during the chat before the fight started.